 - Gathering information on issues and policies pertinent to the committee’s work, which may include directing the work and considering the reports of special and inter-institutional committees of the Board of Regents.

-C. Operation of Committees and Subcommittees
+C. Establishment and Operation of Committees and Subcommittees

-- academic affairs student life and academic achievement
+- academic affairs and student achievement

 - intercollegiate athletics